jwodder/doapi/FUTURE.md

 - Add an option to cause error results to be returned alongside non-errors in output lists?

+- Add an option (`--quiet`?) to disable warnings about creating objects with names that are already taken

 ### Internals

 - When not all objects of a type have been cached, labels that are valid IDs